What Is a RACI Matrix? Definition, Examples, Uses

 3. Hold a review session.
 Ensure that the team acknowledges and discusses the plan and the roles assigned.

-Examples of a RACI Matrix
+RACI Matrix Examples

-As shown above, a RACI matrix helps break down what roles individuals will play as work is carried out and to what extent they will be involved in the project overall.
+A RACI matrix helps break down what roles individuals will play as work is carried out and to what extent they will be involved in the project overall.
 The horizontal axis represents each person on the project team and the vertical axis represents each task.

-Each square of the matrix represents an individual, a task, and that individual’s role within the project, either responsible, accountable, consulted, or informed.
-In this situation, for example, the project manager is accountable for accessing risk, defining performance requirements, creating designs, executing construction, and approving construction work.
+In this situation, for example, the project manager is accountable for assessing risk, defining performance requirements, creating designs, executing construction, and approving construction work.
 However, they are only informed about approving construction work and defining functional and aesthetic needs.

 Who Creates the RACI Matrix?